xrdocs/telemetry/_blogs/2017-01-20-model-driven-telemetry-dial-in-or-dial-out.md

 ## Dial-Out Vs. Dial-In

-When we say "dial-out," we are speaking from the router's perspective.
-So when you configure dial-out, the router "dials out" to the collector.
+When we say "dial-out," we are speaking from the router's perspective: the router "dials out" to the collector.
 In other words, the router sends the SYN packet in the TCP handshake.

 ![DialOut2.png]({{site.baseurl}}/images/DialOut2.png)